newyankeecodeshop/state-actuator/README.md

 Context provides access to state that is managed outside `state-actuator`.
 For example, if you're populating your model from a database connection, the `Context` could include a database session object.

+# Integrations

+See how to use `state-actuator` with React components: [react-integration.md](docs/react-integration.md)